 Employees’ Rights in Case of a Transfer of Undertaking

-Under the Labour Contract Law, when an employer decides major company matters that directly implicate the interests of employees, the employer should discuss such matters with the employee representative congress or its entire staff.
+Under the PRC Employment Contract Law, when an employer decides major company matters that directly implicate the interests of employees, the employer should discuss such matters with the employee representative congress or its entire staff.
 It should only make a decision after consulting with the trade union or employee representatives.
 The consultation procedure is designed to give the trade union and employees a chance to express their opinions, but the employer has the authority to make the final decision.

 A transfer of undertaking may include many scenarios, such as mergers and acquisitions.
 The key issue is whether such transfer will materially affect the interests of some or all employees.
 Under PRC law, if the transfer only involves a change of shareholders with the employer remaining unchanged, the performance of employment contracts will not be affected.
 Furthermore, in case of a merger, the original employment contracts may remain valid and the surviving party will continue to recognise and perform the employment contracts.
 In both of these scenarios, the consultation obligation would not be triggered because the employees’ interests are not materially affected (there are different requirements for the restructuring of state-owned enterprises).